 One of the things that a holidaymaker “must” visit in Malaga is the world famous Picasso Museum Malaga.
 Over 200 works by the painter and sculptor can be seen here.
 Opening hours Picasso-Museum-Malaga: Daily from 10 am to 6 pm in winter and 8 pm in summer.
 The entrance to the Picasso Museum Malaga is comparatively cheap with 7 Euro for adults (with special exhibitions 10 Euro, prices summer 2017, students with ID and persons over 65 years reduced 5,00 Euro).
 The “Museo Picasso” is located directly in the old town, behind the big cathedral.
 The birthplace of Picasso is also in Malaga and can be visited.
 It is not far from the old town and can easily be reached on foot (entrance fee 2 Euro).
 Pablo Picasso was born in Malaga on 25 October 1881.

-Current tip 2021: Online tickets Picasso Museum Malaga
+Current tip 2023: Online tickets for the Picasso Museum in Malaga

-You can also buy tickets for the famous Picasso Museum on the Internet
+Tip: You should buy cheap tickets for the famous Picasso Museum online on this German-language website.

 Further sights in the city

 One of the highlights of Malaga’s architecture is the Alcazaba fortress, built by the Moors in 1040.
 The Alcazaba stands on a hill east of the city centre.
 Behind the town hall (Spanish: Ayuntamiento) there is an elevator that takes the tourists to the fortress every day except Monday.
 The city hall of Malaga is a sight in itself and is only approximately 500 metres away from the Picasso museum described above between the oldtown and the harbour.